Gearank – Music Gear Information for Live Performance or Studio

 • On/Off switch is a welcome addition

 There's a reason why Peavey is known for reliability and durability, and this mic helps them uphold their good reputation.
-It's reminiscent of the legendary SM58 with some tweaks that enable it to withstand feedback on louder stages.
+The PVi 2 is similar to the legendary SM58, but it has some specific modifications that enhance its ability to withstand feedback on louder stages.
+These tweaks, such as [specific feature or technology], make it a reliable choice for performers in various settings.

 Specifications